This is a simple to make and filling smoothie that is perfect for breakfast.

-What good does it do to my body?
+What good does it do to your body?

 TAHINI contains more protein than milk and most nuts.
-It's a rich source of B vitains and can help you boost energy and brain function.
-It also contains vitamin E which can protect agianst ehart disease and stroke.
-It also contains magnesium, iron and calcium.
+It's a rich source of B vitamins and can help you boost energy and brain function.
+It also contains vitamin E which can protect against heart disease and strokes.
+Plus, it contains magnesium, iron and calcium.

 AVOCADOS contain vitamins (folate, vitamin B6, C and E), minerals (such as potassium), antioxidants (lutein and zeaxantin which are good for your vision) and healthy fats.
-Avocados are high in insoluable fibre that make you feel full longer and can prevent constipation.
+Avocados are high in insoluble fibre that makes you feel full for longer and can prevent constipation.

 BANANAS contain the mineral potassium which helps muscles to contract and nerve cells to respond.
-It also helps maintain fluid levels in the body and can help lowering your blood pressure.
+It also helps maintain fluid levels in the body and can help lower your blood pressure.

-SPINACH is a great source of vitamin A, Bs, C, E and K. Leafy greens are known for its folate content which is important for maintaining a healthy heart, making blood cells in bone marrow, produce DNA and RNA and convert carbohydrates into energy.
+SPINACH is a great source of vitamin A, Bs, C, E and K. Leafy greens are known for their folate content which is important for maintaining a healthy heart, making blood cells in bone marrow, producing DNA and RNA and converting carbohydrates into energy.
 It also contains magnesium and potassium.

-DATES are good natural sweeteners and are high in fiber, antioxidants and minerals such as potassium, magnesium, copper and manganese.
+DATES are good natural sweeteners and are high in fibre, antioxidants and minerals such as potassium, magnesium, copper and manganese.

-HEMP SEED are very nutritious and contain over 30% fat (omega 3 and 6).
-It’s high in protein and also contains a number of important minerals.
+HEMP SEEDS are very nutritious and contain over 30% fat (omega 3 and 6).
+They are high in protein and also contain a number of important minerals.

-CHIA SEEDS are high in protein, fiber and healthy omega 3 fatty acids.
+CHIA SEEDS are high in protein, fibre and healthy omega 3 fatty acids.
 They are also a good source of calcium.